 It’s a truly awe-inspiring experience – the sights, sounds and, smell of nature’s supreme force.
 No photograph can begin to depict the reality…and nothing prepares you for your first sight.

-If you are staying close, at the Royal Livingstone Hotel, Avani Zambezi Sun on the Zambian side or the Victoria Falls Hotel, Ilala Lodge (or Kingdom Hotel) on the Zimbabwe side, you can easily visit the Falls on your own.
+If you are staying close, at the Royal Livingstone Hotel, Avani Victoria Falls Resort on the Zambian side or the Victoria Falls Hotel, Ilala Lodge on the Zimbabwe side, you can easily visit the Falls on your own.

-But if you are staying further away, you’ll need a transfer/tour.
-Private and scheduled tours usually take place in the morning and lasts 1½ to 2 hours.
+Private tours usually take place in the morning and lasts 1½ to 2 hours.
 This takes the form of a walk in the natural rainforest with a knowledgeable and informative local guide.
 You’ll discover how the Falls were formed and what local customs and traditions surround them.

 2) Sunset Cruises (Zimbabwe or Zambia)